Is It Bad to Drink Alcohol Every Day?

 How to Evaluate Your Drinking Habits

 The NIAAA defines moderate drinking as one drink or less per day for women and two drinks or less in a day for men.
 Binge drinking and heavy drinking are defined as consuming four or more drinks on any day for women or five or more drinks on any day for men, though heavy drinking can also be applied to women drinking more than seven drinks per week or 14 drinks per week for men.
-Substance Abuse and Mental Health Services Administration (SAMHSA) also defines heavy alcohol use as binge drinking on five or more days in the past month.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) also defines heavy alcohol use as binge drinking on five or more days in the past month.

 Binge drinking and heavy drinking can increase the risk of AUD, which is the impaired ability to stop or control alcohol use.
 AUD is diagnosed on a spectrum of mild, moderate, and severe.
 Some common early warning signs that you're developing AUD, according to Dr. Johnston, include: